YaniAR/TwitchChatBot/README.md

 |:[message]     |Send a message to chat |:Nice stream!  |
 |:quit          |Quits the program      |:quit          |

+- You must be signed into Twitch and then get a OAuth token

 - All inputs must be in lowercase, including the channel name.

 - Don't use the web address, use the chanel name!